cdnnnn/cdn/file.md

       "statusFilterTitle": "Filter by status",
       "statusFilterBody": "Show only files in one status: All, Waiting, Queued, Running, Inferenced, Error, or Pending — handy once you have a lot of files in flight.", "actionsTitle": "Bulk actions, one click away",
-      "actionsBody": "Open this for five bulk actions: Dictionary (link a term dictionary to your files), Prompt Template (link a saved prompt set), Search (find files by name), Export (download files), and Delete (remove files) — each applies to many files at once.", "inferSidebarTitle": "Pick files to analyze",
+      "actionsBody": "Here are all five bulk actions: Dictionary (link a term dictionary to your files), Prompt Template (link a saved prompt set), Search (find files by name), Export (download files), and Delete (remove files) — each applies to many files at once.", "inferSidebarTitle": "Pick files to analyze",
       "inferSidebarBody": "Select one or more files here — this list has its own date range, status filter, search, and sort, all independent of the Upload tab.", "inferSettingsTitle": "Choose what to generate",